ethereum/ethereum-org-website/docs/deploy-and-review-process.md

 ## Deploy process

 Anything merged into the `dev` branch of [ethereum.org](http://ethereum.org) will go live on ethereum.org at the next release.
-Currently, we deploy the latest changes to [ethereum.org](http://ethereum.org) twice per week.
+Currently, we deploy the latest changes to [ethereum.org](http://ethereum.org) twice per week (Monday and Thursday).
 When deploying, we merge the `dev` branch into the `master` branch.
 The `master` branch is the latest live version of [ethereum.org](https://ethereum.org).

-These are currently:

-Monday between 17:00 and 23:00 UTC.

-Thursday between 17:00 and 23:00 UTC.

 Occasionally, we’ll also do a patch deploy to fix an urgent or widespread issue.